openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 ### Set up credentials

 1. Make sure your aws credentials and aws cli are in place and working (download the latest CLI tool if necessary).
-2. Make sure you have redhat tokens which enable downloads, token can be obtained at https://console.redhat.com/openshift/downloads
+2. Make sure you have Red Hat tokens which enable downloads, token can be obtained at https://console.redhat.com/openshift/downloads
 3. Copy the token to ~/.pullsecret.json.
 The file should be in the following format:

 ```json